Wallace & Gromit: The Curse of the Were-Rabbit: Soundtrack

-Aftermath
+The film's score was composed by Julian Nott, who also scored the previous entries in the franchise.
+The score was produced by Hans Zimmer, and additional music was provided by Rupert Gregson-Williams, James Dooley, Lorne Balfe and Alastair King.

+Future

 After the box-office failure of Flushed Away resulted in a major write down for DreamWorks, it was reported on 3 October 2006 and confirmed on 30 January 2007 that DreamWorks had terminated their partnership with Aardman.
-In revealing the losses related to Flushed Away, DreamWorks also revealed they had taken a $29 million write down over Wallace & Gromit as well, and the film under performed expectations despite grossing $192 million against a budget of only $30 million.
+In revealing the losses related to Flushed Away, DreamWorks also revealed they had taken a $29 million write down over Wallace & Gromit as well, with the film having drastically underperformed expectations in the home DVD market, despite grossing $192 million against a budget of only $30 million at the box office.

 Following the split, Aardman retained complete ownership of the film, while DreamWorks Animation retained worldwide distribution rights in perpetuity, excluding some United Kingdom television rights and ancillary markets.
 Soon after the end of the agreement, Aardman announced that they would proceed with another Wallace & Gromit project, later revealed to be a return to their earlier short films with A Matter of Loaf and Death for BBC One.

 During production of the short, Park remarked publicly on difficulties with working with DreamWorks during the production of The Curse of the Were-Rabbit, such as the constant production notes and demands to alter the material to appeal more to American children.
-This discouraged him from producing another feature film for years, with Lord noting that Park preferred the “half hour format”.
-However, in January 2022, a new Wallace & Gromit film was announced, which is due to release in 2024 on Netflix worldwide, except for the UK, where it will first premiere on BBC before coming to Netflix at a later date.
+This discouraged him from producing another feature film for years, with Lord noting that Park preferred the "half hour format".
+However, in 2022, a new Wallace & Gromit film was announced, titled Wallace & Gromit: Vengeance Most Fowl, which was released on Christmas Day 2024 on BBC One in the UK and released worldwide on Netflix on 3 January 2025.
+Park returned as co-director and story co-writer alongside Merlin Crossingham.
+Kay reprised his role of Mackintosh (who has been promoted to chief inspector), while Ben Whitehead took on the role of Wallace after the death of Peter Sallis, who voiced Wallace from 1989 to 2010, in 2017.